wtnwin111/interview/README.md

     21) Given a string, find the longest substring which is plalindrome.
     22) Given 1-N number, find all the combination of the numbers alias with the given rule.
         Such as: given 1,2,3,4,5, rule is 4 can't be place at the 3rd place, and 3 and 5 can't be together
+    23) Given a string, find the length of the longest substring without repeating characters.
+For example, the longest substring without repeating letters for “abcabcbb” is “abc”, which the length is 3.
+For “bbbbb” the longest substring is “b”, with the length of 1.
 ##C12: Dynamic Programming
     1) Boolean Knapsack, Complete Knapsack
     2) Given a list of N coins, their values (V1, V2, ... , VN), and the total sum S.